OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

     FLUSH PRIVILEGES;
     exit

 In the above command, replace **newPassword** with something secure.
-This will be the password for the MySQL root user.
+This is the password for the MySQL root user.
 Make sure to take note of the password you set because it will be needed later.

 ## Configure Tomcat to use More Memory
 By default, Tomcat uses a very small amount of memory.
 This is usually not enough memory to run OneBusAway.
 To fix this, run the following commands: